 But precisely because it’s so unique, you might think it’s irreplaceable.
 Fortunately, this isn’t the case.
-There’s plenty of things you can use as substitute for sherry vinegar while maintaining the flavorful tartness of your favorite dish.
+There are plenty of things you can use as substitutes for sherry vinegar while maintaining the flavorful tartness of your favorite dish.

 5 Best Ways to Substitute Sherry Vinegar

 When looking for the best substitute for sherry vinegar, there is no better option than rice vinegar.
 Sherry vinegar is derived from fermenting Spanish sherry wine for around six months.
 In contrast, manufacturers make rice vinegar by fermenting rice grains and using it to season Asian-style dishes.